1001-Stanovich-Jon/Basic_GPSDemo/24Feb2023/Outline.md

 - Maybe bust out the logic analyzer?

-If you want to see last times infor, you can [(click here)](https://github.com/1001-Stanovich-Jon/Basic_GPSDemo/blob/main/Outline.md)
+For reference of what we did previously you can [(click here)](https://github.com/1001-Stanovich-Jon/Basic_GPSDemo/blob/main/Outline.md)

-Otherwise we'll do a basic recap real quick.
+But let's do a basic recap real quick.

 ---